Eggplant Software: History

 The Eggplant software test automation product was originally developed and sold beginning in 2002 by Redstone Software, a subsidiary of Gresham Computing.
-In 2008 the Eggplant software (and associated SenseTalk scripting language) was acquired by a group of investors who created a new company called TestPlant to continue the promotion and development of Eggplant.
+In 2008, the Eggplant software (and associated SenseTalk scripting language) was acquired by a group of investors who created a new company called TestPlant to continue the promotion and development of Eggplant.
 It was created to help organisations put users at the centre of software testing to create amazing digital experiences and drive user adoption, conversion, and retention.
 After an initial round of seed funding ($100,000), the company was able to invest in developing technologies ─ predominantly the Digital Automation Intelligence (DAI) suite ─ which interacts with software exactly like a real user does.
 In 2018, the company rebranded as Eggplant to align with expansion and growth in the US market.

 On 28 March 2018 Eggplant announced the acquisition of NCC Group's Web Performance Division.

 On 25 June 2020, Eggplant was acquired by Keysight Technologies for $330 million from the Carlyle Group.

-Research

-Eggplant has been named a Leader in Gartner's 2019 and 2018 Magic Quadrant for software test automation, and a leader in the Forrester Wave: Omnichannel Functional Test Automation, Q3 2018.